What is Loan Settlement? Meaning, Procedure and Impact

 Should you settle your loan?

 While it may seem to be the easy way out, especially given the reduced loan settlement amount, it may not be the right choice to make.
 It is advisable not to opt for a loan settlement.
 You can, however, look at some alternatives to continue with your loan repayment.
 You can explore liquidating some of your assets like fixed deposits, mutual funds, etc. Alternatively, you can also speak to your lender and get an extension on the loan tenure.
 Other options include pledging some valuables as security or mortgaging some assets.
+If you have a loan with an NBFC, you can also explore NBFC loan settlement as a last resort.
 It is only when you have evaluated all these alternatives and have run out of options should you opt to pay the loan settlement amount.

 How does loan settlement impact the borrower?